Davood Parsa-Pajouh: Death and funeral

 Davood Parsa-Pajouh died on 11 August 2015 at the age of 74, at Laleh Hospital in Tehran.
 He was buried in the Nam-Avaran plot in Behesht-e Zahra, which is reserved for national scholars and scientists.

 Davoud Parsa-pajouh Annual Award

-There are prizes totalling 20 million Tomans.
+As of 2025. there are 2 prizes totalling 50 million Tomans.
 Each year PhD students will be selected for creations and innovations in wood and paper science.
-The prize is currently 20 Million Tomans and will be awarded at the beginning of May (second week of Ordibehesh) of each year within the Teacher Appreciation Week.
+The total prize is currently 50 Million Tomans and will be awarded at the beginning of May (second week of Ordibehesh) of each year within the Teacher Appreciation Week.
 The board of Wood Science department of Natural Resource Faculty of University of Tehran is in charge of this selection.
 PhD students should submit their request via submission form to the faculty.